Running Code Inspection from Command Line

 --excludeare defined and cover the same set of files,

---includewill have higher priority.
+--excludewill have higher priority.

---no-swea— these parameters let you explicitly enable or disable solution-wide analysis.
+--no-swea— these parameters let you explicitly enable or disable Solution-Wide Analysis.
 Otherwise, solution-wide analysis will be enabled or disabled based on the existing settings.

 --severity (-s)— by default, InspectCode only reports issues with the severity level Suggestion and higher.
 This parameter lets you change the minimal reported severity level to